-The Populous MCP server lets AI clients plan, launch, monitor, and analyze Populous simulations through a structured tool interface.
+The Populous MCP server lets AI clients plan, launch, monitor, and inspect Populous simulations through a structured tool interface.

 Use the MCP server when an AI client needs to turn a user request, audience, and supporting context into a Populous simulation without manually building every resource in the web app.
-The tools are designed around the normal simulation lifecycle: define who to simulate, define what they should evaluate, launch the run, then interpret the results.
+The current server surface is the v2 plan workflow:

 How Populous simulations work